jh000107/PY106/Pre-session/Pre-session 4 Electric Potential Energy.md

 One important difference between a gravitational field and an electric field is that mass can only be positive, but charge can be positive or negative.

-WHen we released a ball of mass m from rest in a uniform gravitational field g, we found that the speed the ball would have after traveling a distance h was:
+When we released a ball of mass m from rest in a uniform gravitational field g, we found that the speed the ball would have after traveling a distance h was:

 <img src="Pre-session 4 Electric Potential Energy.assets/velocity.png">